Move 3 matches to make 4 squares

 Even if you have gone through any of those, this puzzle should give you new food for thought.
 Just give it a try.

-Solution to the puzzle: Move 3 sticks from the 5 squares and form 4 equal squares
+Solution to the 5 squares matchstick puzzle: Move 3 matches to make 4 squares from 5 squares

 We’ll take up a completely analytical approach to arrive at conclusions based on basic matchstick puzzle concepts and deductive reasoning.